stsch9/go-ge2ev2/README.md

 ## Configuration
 Before starting, a config file `config.toml` must be created
 ```
 immudbserver = "127.0.0.1"               # IP or Domain of the Immudb Server
 immmudbport = 3322                       # Immudb Server Port
 immudbuser = "immudb"                    # username for immudb connetion
 immudbpassword = "immudb"                # pasword of immudb user
 rcloneremote = "test"                    # used rclone remote
+rcloneparameter = "--s3-no-check-bucket" # additional parameter for the rclone command
 agerecipientfile = "./recipient_file"    # File of all age recipients, which is read in when creating the dataroom and when changing the recipients
 agekeyfile = "./key"                     # Path to personal private age key file
 ```
 The path or the name can be changed with the `-c` parameter
 ```